WingsDao/wings-light-bridge/README.md

 Initiate `DAO` contract with the address we just retrieved:

-Here is [ABI](https://github.com/WingsDao/wings-light-bridge/tree/master/ABI) for contracts and we recommend to use [truffle contract](https://github.com/trufflesuite/truffle-contract) library to make calls.
+Here are [ABI](https://github.com/WingsDao/wings-light-bridge/tree/master/ABI) for contracts and we recommend to use [truffle contract](https://github.com/trufflesuite/truffle-contract) library to make calls.

+Here are [interfaces](https://github.com/WingsDao/wings-light-bridge/tree/master/interfaces) for contracts.

 ```js
 const dao = await DAO.at('0x28e7f296570498f1182cf148034e818df723798a') // change with your DAO address